ShieldCoin/bitcoin-python/sphinx/source/index.rst

 ==================================================
- bitcoin-python - Easy-to-use Bitcoin API client.
+ shield-python - Easy-to-use shield API client.
 ==================================================

-``bitcoin-python`` is a set of Python libraries that allows easy access to the bitcoin_ peer-to-peer cryptocurrency client API.
+``shield-python`` is a set of Python libraries that allows easy access to the shield_ peer-to-peer cryptocurrency client API.

 Contents: